Factoring periodic maps into Dehn twists: Preliminaries

 and for $0 \leq m\leq n-1$,

 where $\displaystyle z \equiv m+qj \pmod{n}$ with $q= (n/n_2)c_3^{-1}$ and $j=n_{2}-c_{2}$. \end{theorem}

-Consequently, the process yielded explicit solutions to the Nielsen realization problem~\cite{SK,JN} for the cyclic case.
+Consequently, the process yielded a concrete construction of a hyperbolic metric invariant under the cyclic action.
 Further, it was shown that the process of decomposition can be reversed by piecing together the irreducible Type 1 components (described in Theorem~\ref{res:1}) using the methods that we will now describe in Constructions~\ref{cons:k-comp} and \ref{cons:perm_add}.